Mebanseibor/MERN-Training/README.md

   - It is used in the Database, the Server, the client and on the wire
   - No ORM (Object Relational Mapping) required which:
     - Saves time in transformation
     - Requires no special serialization and de-serialization code

 - - -
 ## Coding Adventure
 ### Good Practices
 &emsp;As a developer, it is expected to maintain some common good practices that are accepted by the majority of the developer's community.
 These include:
 - #### Adhering to a selected naming convention
-    - Regularities in variable and functions notations
+    - Regularities in variable and functions notations:
+      - Identifiers for constants are denoted with all uppercase letters
     - Regularities in file naming
 - #### Directory Structures
     - Easy-to-navigate file structure